ray-project/ray/doc/source/serve/deploy-many-models/model-multiplexing.md

 ```
 :::{note}
 `serve_multiplexed_model_id` is required in the request header, and the value should be the model ID you want to send the request to.

+If the `serve_multiplexed_model_id` is not found in the request header, Serve will treat it as a normal request and route it to a random replica.
 :::

 After you run the above code, you should see the following lines in the deployment logs: